adobe/spectrum-web-components/packages/tabs-overflow/README.md

 ## Description

-The `<sp-tabs-overflow>` is a decorator component for the `<sp-tabs>` component that enables scrolling for horizontal tabs when there is not enough width to display all of the tabs.
+The `<sp-tabs-overflow>` is a decorative component that works in conjunction with the `<sp-tabs>` component.
+It enables horizontal tab scrolling in cases where the available width is insufficient to display all tabs.

+_Note: Veritical scrolling is not yet supported._

 ### Usage